RAKWireless/udp-packet-forwarder/README.md

 ```
 docker run -it --privileged --rm -e GATEWAY_EUI_SOURCE=chip rakwireless/udp-packet-forwarder:latest gateway_eui
 ```

-If using balenaCloud the ```EUI``` will be visible as a TAG on the device dashboard.
-Be careful when you copy the tag, as other characters will be copied.

 The output will one or more possible EUIs (if using `GATEWAY_EUI_SOURCE=chip` with more than once concentrator plugged-in):